Corncodes/MoneyMinder/journals/franz-e.md

+## August 31st 2023
+Will drove.
+Started on "Materializing" MoneyMinder.
+Login, sign-up, and create a budget pages are completed.

+## August 29th 2023
+Corn drove.

 ## August 28th 2023
 Franz drove.
 Will tried fixing a flickering issue that showed the log-in page briefly after being redirected to the budgets page after logging in.
 Create budget completed.